 The widespread disruption driven by economic, consumer and competitor forces, left no choice to the businesses but to adopt digital technologies to transform how they conduct business.
 Retail is no exception.
 Both physical and electronic retail formats need consistent systematic future planning to withstand.
 However, an otherwise smart move towards modernization can unintentionally expose organizations to a range of unforeseen threats that must be addressed.
-In this article, we will discuss some ground-breaking transformation initiatives by global retail giants, and their respective results.
-I promise to present examples that are not only from Amazon, Netflix, or Uber while I do so.
+In this article, we will discuss some ground-breaking retail digital transformation initiatives by global retail giants, and their respective results.
+I promise to present digital transformation examples that are not only from Amazon, Netflix, or Uber while I do so.

 The definitive aspect of Retailing is: It starts with making a product, getting customers to notice it, making them buy it, transferring the actual physical possession of the goods to the buyer, collecting their feedback and using it for the next time you make new products and repeat the cycle from step one all over again.
 The race started when the Digital Natives started digitizing some steps, so the cycle became smaller and the pace faster.
 The traditional players have struggled almost a decade to cope-up, but gladly most of them have dipped their toes in the digital pond with time.
 Else, it would have been difficult for them to accommodate the range of transactions, goods, and vendor management tasks.

 As soon as the internet was commercialized, the retailers started adopting various operational methods.
 Started with basic billing systems, manufacturing, and enterprising resource planning systems; the evolution of technology in Retail space has seen online listing, digital spending, database management, supply chain management, artificial intelligence, Internet of Things, automation, cloud computing, virtual reality, and the list goes on.
 Digital Leadership is trying to blur the lines between physical and digital retailing.